oncleben31/vigilancemeteo/README.md

 ZoneAlerte class allows to fetch active alerts for a french department.

-### Variables from ZoneAlerte class:

-*   _departement : The department watched
-*   _dateMiseAJour : Date and time of the weather forcast update from MétéoFrance
-*   _listeAlertes : A dictionary with all the alerts.
-Keys for alert type and value for criticity (by color).

-### Methods from ZoneAlerte class:
+### Public Methods from ZoneAlerte class:

--   miseAJourEtat() : update alerts list by feching latest info from MétéoFrance forcast.
+-   miseAJourEtat(): update alerts list by feching latest info from MétéoFrance forcast.

-### Properties from ZoneAlerte class
+### Public attributes from ZoneAlerte class

--   syntheseCouleur : return the overall criticity color for the department
+-   syntheseCouleur: return the overall criticity color for the department
--   urlPourEnSavoirPlus : return the URL to access more information about department weather alerts from the MétéoFrance website.
+-   urlPourEnSavoirPlus: return the URL to access more information about department weather alerts from the MétéoFrance website.
--   messageDeSynthese : return a string with textual synthesis of the active alerts in department.
+-   messageDeSynthese: return a string with textual synthesis of the active alerts in department.
+-   dateMiseAJour: return latest bulletin update date & time
+-   departement: Get or set the departement number corresponding to the area watched.
+-   listeAlertes: return the list of active alerts

 ## Example